rebelcl0ud/blog/_posts/2019-03-17-[64]-design-patterns.markdown

 `Singleton Pattern` is used when you want to eliminate the option of instantiating more than one object

 `Builder Pattern`: used to create objects made from a bunch of other objects
+  - when you want to build an object from other objects
+  - when you want the creation of those parts to be independent of the main object
+  - hide the creation of the parts from the client so both aren't dependent
+  - the builder knows the specifics and nobody else does

 `Prototype Pattern`: